-- If you know your return date, your policy will resume and premium payments will start from this date.
-If you’re not sure when you’re coming back, your policy will automatically reinstate when you reach your maximum suspension period (between 12 and 36 months depending on your particular situation), unless you contact us to tell us otherwise.
+- Your policy and premium payments will resume on the date you return.
+If you’re not sure when you’re coming back, your policy will automatically resume when you reach your maximum suspension period (between 12 and 36 months depending on your particular situation), unless you contact us to tell us otherwise.

-Your premium amount is subject to change, and we will contact you to confirm your payments before you return.
+Note: Your premium amount is subject to change, we will contact you to confirm your payments before you return.

 Going overseas on secondment

-If you belong to Southern Cross through your employer’s work scheme and are seconded overseas for work for more than 2 months, you may be eligible to request suspension of your Southern Cross policy.
-You will then retain your original date of joining and loyalty benefits.
+If you belong to Southern Cross through your employer’s work scheme and are seconded overseas to work for more than 2 months, you may be eligible to request suspension of your Southern Cross policy.
+Your policy will then resume when you return.

 - Your employer needs to let us know in writing (on company letterhead) that you’re going to be working overseas.
 The letter needs to include your name, your membership number, and the start and finish dates of the overseas secondment.

-- To reinstate your policy, your employer will need to contact Southern Cross on your behalf within 30 days of you returning to New Zealand.
+- To reinstate your policy, your employer will need to contact us on your behalf within 30 days of you returning to New Zealand.

 Working in New Zealand on secondment

-If you work for an international company and are seconded to work in New Zealand, you should enquire about Southern Cross Travel Insurance Visiting NZ insurance.
-Find out more.
+If you work for an international company and are seconded to work in New Zealand, find out how Southern Cross Travel Insurance can cover you while you're here.